mooreryan/TenderIsTheByte/collections/_apps/r_packages_in_rocker_images.md

 # R Packages Included in Rocker Version-Stable Docker Images

 [Rocker](https://www.rocker-project.org) [version-stable Docker images](https://hub.docker.com/r/rocker/r-ver) come preloaded with a variety of R packages.
-I wasn't able to find a listing of all the R packages that are installed in the various Rocker images, so I made this little app with all the info!
+I wasn't able to find a listing of all the R packages that are installed in the various Rocker images, so I made this little app!
+It includes all of the installed R packages in the [r-ver](https://hub.docker.com/r/rocker/r-ver), [rstudio](https://hub.docker.com/r/rocker/rstudio), [tidyverse](https://hub.docker.com/r/rocker/tidyverse), and [verse](https://hub.docker.com/r/rocker/verse) images, versions `3.4.0` to `3.6.1`!

 Try out the search box by typing `tidyverse 3.6.1` to see all of the packages installed in the [tidyverse:3.6.1](https://hub.docker.com/r/rocker/tidyverse) image!
 Alternatively, you can filter by image, tag, package, and version using the dropdown boxes at the bottom of the table.

 *The table may take a few seconds to load....*